NCAR/tiegcm/doc/userguide/glossary.rst

      on the first :ref:`OUTPUT <OUTPUT>` history file provided in the namelist input, and continue the run from there.

+   job script
+     A csh script in the scripts/ directory which, when executed, will build and execute the model.
+The user defines a few shell variables in the job script, such as the :term:`modeldir`, and the :term:`namelist input`.
+For more details, please see :ref:`job scripts <jobscript>`.

    model time
      TIEGCM model time is represented by an integer triplet: day,hour,minute, where day is the julian day of the year, and hour is the ut.
 The variable for model time